aaronkeene/SQLiteForExcel/README.md

 # Potential bugs

 This code may not be compatible with 32-bit versions of Office.
+Govert also noted that removing code related to conditional compilation may affect versions of Excel prior to 2010 (i.e. 2007 or earlier)

-If you need 32-bit compatability and this project doesn't work, I would recommend using the code in Govert's original project.
+If either of those are issues for you, I would recommend using the code in Govert's original project.

 # Future updates
 Some updates I'll make in the future include moving certain methods around and making certain methods private to assist in abstraction for the respective objects.
 Other potential updates may include writing code to make working with the default database easier.
 And perhaps creating an ORM that would make working with the database easier.